Sustainable Architecture and Design

 Sustainability is a key principal we apply to all of our projects.
 The integrated design approach that we utilize in all our work allows us to provide high quality, high performance buildings for our clients, and makes us one of the leading sustainability architect firms in the Southeast.

-Our LEED Certified architects look at our sustainable design buildings as part of the greater "whole system."
+Our LEED accredited architects look at our sustainable design buildings as part of the greater "whole system."
 Everything is part of one Whole System.
 Ecological thinking means looking at living things in their whole context, while seeking also to understand the interconnections between all living beings and their environment.
 It recognizes that no living being — including human beings — exists in isolation.

 A building is an expression of energy, materials & design (information).
 Buildings are not comprised of isolated components - each is comprised of systems that interact with other systems including the larger ecological systems and the human community.
 A "whole system" sustainable design leverages the complex and complementary interactions to reduce energy use and levy the smallest possible environmental impact, while enhancing occupants' comfort and productivity.